 A classically trained singer, Alexandra first picked up a guitar at the age of 15 and has since crafted her own distinctive songwriting.
 Her acoustic style is complemented by a strong, soulful voice which has led to comparisons with Joan Baez.

 Alexandra gigs regularly and has previously performed at Liverpool's world famous Cavern Club and at festivals including Oxjam, Threshold Festival and Shropshire's Pheztival.
 She has performed live on BBC Radio and is a regular on BBC Shropshire Introducing.
-Alexandra is booked to play Liverpool Acoustic Festival in March as a busy 2015 beckons.
+Alexandra is booked to play several festivals this summer as a busy 2015 beckons.

-"Alexandra just has a voice that is really beautfiful and easily identifiable." - James Blunt
+"Alexandra just has a voice that is really beautiful and easily identifiable." - James Blunt

 "Alexandra Jayne's stunning vocal arrangements and superb song writing ability will leave you absolutely defenceless against the pure beauty of her songs.
 With a voice reminiscent of Stevie Nicks, you will be spellbound by her songs." - Freaky Pug Records